jbauer217/QCProject/README.md

 (Harry include a link here)

 # Contribution
 Please feel free to edit this file (the GitHub web GUI is probably the easiest way if you are unfamiliar) for any reason.
-All changed will be checked by my for inclusion in the live document.
+All changes will be checked by my for inclusion in the live document.